RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_1.rst

    For list of javascript tools available :ref:`javascript`

-Now runserver, go to Sales Order and check the outcome, experiment around and add some of sales records, those records will be useful in our next section.
+Now runserver, go to Sales Order and check the outcome, experiment around.

 Next Section we will create interesting reports about product sales, which product being bought by which clients and client total sales.